-Legal Term A "fast review" (or "fast appeal") is also called an "expedited appeal."
+Legal Term A "fast review" (or "fast appeal") is also called an "expedited

+Legai Term appeal."

+appea.

 You can appeal to us instead

 As explained above, you must act quickly to start your Level 1 appeal of your hospital discharge date.
 If you miss the deadline for contacting the Quality Improvement Organization, there is another way to make your appeal.